Courses that fulfill

 *PHIL 235 SOCIAL AND POLITICAL PHILOSOPHY (4 credits)

 Critically examines the history of philosophy as a social and political discourse in addition to studying ideas and theories on society, politics and culture.
 Addresses issues and themes such as justice, power, democracy, legitimacy, the politics of state, status of minorities, cosmopolitanism, class and equality.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 (WI)

 *PHIL 250 MODERN PHILOSOPHY (4 credits)

 Focuses on European philosophers of the 17th and 18th centuries.
 Readings from primary sources introduce students to traditional epistemological and metaphysical questions in the western philosophical tradition.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 (WI)

 *PHIL 252 PHILOSOPHY AND FILM THEORY (4 credits)

 Investigates the relationship between philosophical ideas and visual narratives.
 Examines the philosophical foundations of various theories of film and interprets visual narratives in terms of philosophical ideas.
-Prerequisite: An Interpretive Practices course.
 Also listed as FILM 252.
 (WI)

 *PHIL 255 AFRICAN AMERICAN PHILOSOPHY (4 credits)